Suffering from recurring back pain?

 Pain causes the body to compensate and move differently to avoid pain.
 Overtime, muscles and ligaments become trained to move differently.
 Some muscles become overly strong, while others become weaker.
 The resulting unbalanced motion leads to postural changes, uneven wear, and aggravates injuries… and the pain cycle begins again.

-The StrongPosture® exercise program is designed to break the pain cycle by restoring balanced fluid motion.
+The 7 Steps to StrongPosture® exercise program is designed to break the pain cycle by restoring balanced fluid motion.
 This begins a virtuous motion cycle helping the body to restore aligned posture and move with balanced motion, so the body can exercise effectively, training core muscles and leading to stronger posture… and helping to protect against recurring injury.